 Speaking to Christine Lampard in for Lorraine last year, he explained, “The judges have been the same for seven years.
 I don’t think they’ll change for the next two, three, four years.

 “It just works, everyone gets on and everyone has a good time.”

 Britain’s Got Talent judges 2018: David Walliams (Syco/Thames/ITV, FT)

 However, David Walliams has hinted the next run of the show may very well be his last, as his contract is due to run out this year.

 “I have one more year, and then my contract is up.
 [After that?]
 We shall see,” he told heat! magazine.

-When do the Britain’s Got Talent’s live shows start?
+Where are Britain’s Got Talent’s live shows filmed?

 “It has to be in a theatre and I’ll tell you why,” explained Simon ahead of BGT’s 12th series in 2018.
 “We go into a studio and make it look like a theatre, it’s like buying a Mini and trying to make it look like a Rolls Royce!
 There’s something about the theatre element.